Gopi1422/github-repo-listing/README.md

 # GitHub Repositories Listing

-There are 2 parts to the assignment:
+There are 2 parts to the project:

 * Frontend
   * Angular single-page application (SPA) that takes a GitHub username as input and displays the public Github repositories belonging to the user.